survivejs/webpack-book/manuscript/techniques/04_testing.md

 ...:INFO [karma]: Karma v1.7.1 server started at http://0.0.0.0:9876/
 ```

-This means Karma is in a waiting state and you have to visit that url to run the tests.
+The above means Karma is waiting and you have to visit that url to run the tests.
 As per configuration (`singleRun: true`), Karma terminates execution after that:

 ```
 ...